f-meloni/TestSpy/README.md

 ## License

-EasyToast is available under the MIT license.
+TestSpy is available under the MIT license.
 See the LICENSE file for more info.